sriram-jeganathan/C/BASICS.md

 ---

 ## If statements
 The if statment has a condition.
-When
+When the if condition is met